clanker-devco/clanker-sdk/README.md

 - `originatingChainId`: Chain ID where token is deployed (8453 for Base)

 ### Pool Configuration
-- Pool fee tier is fixed at 1% (10000) for optimal performance
+- Pool fee tier is fixed at 1%
-- Initial market cap in WETH (e.g., 5 WETH)
+- Initial market cap in WETH (e.g., 10 WETH)
 - Paired with WETH on Base (`0x4200000000000000000000000000000000000006`)

-### Vault Configuration (Optional)
-- `vaultPercentage`: Percentage of tokens to lock (0-100)
-- `vaultDuration`: Duration of the lock in seconds (e.g., 60 days = 5184000 seconds)

-### Initial Buy Configuration
-- Pool fee tier is fixed at 1% (10000)
-- Initial buy amount in WETH (e.g., 0.001 WETH)

-### Rewards Configuration
-- `creatorReward`: Percentage of rewards for creator (e.g., 40)
-- Creator and interface admin/recipient addresses

-## Important Notes

-1. The pool fee tier is fixed at 1% (10000) for optimal performance
-2. Initial market cap and buy amounts should be specified using `parseEther()`
-3. Vault duration should be specified in seconds
-4. All addresses should be properly formatted as `0x${string}`
-5. Error handling is included for better debugging

 ## Examples